nathanaherne/cruisin/cruisin-brain/README.md

 # CONFIGURATION

-You can configure this software in the settings.h file.
+You can configure Cruisin Brain in the settings.h file.

 The top of the file provides a number of configurable options for the software, including